 The Phantom’s writers and production crew deserve credit not only for keeping their serial’s story moving, but also for being smart enough to rely heavily on their source material, which was one of the most imaginative strips on the funny pages from the late 1930s to the mid-1950s.
 The serial’s script and colorful settings, coupled with B. Reeves Eason’s direction and the perfect casting of Tom Tyler in the lead, help the serial to come together as a satisfying whole: few other Columbia chapterplays from the forties work as well as this chronicle of the Man Who Never Dies does.

-Acknowledgements: My thanks to Ed Hulse, for the above-mentioned identification of Frederick Burton, and to Ken Letsom, who identified Early Cantrell as the Fire Princess.
+Acknowledgements: My thanks to serial historian Ed Hulse, for identifying Frederick Burton, and to Ken Letsom, who identified Early Cantrell as the Fire Princess.